-This course demonstrates the complete Puppet configuration management system, and how it can be used to build and scale reliable infrastructure for your own environments.
-As a continuous hands-on lab intensive course, students will build a fully functional infrastructure using Puppet.
-By the end of this course you will have a solid understanding and hands-on experience with Puppet, and the knowledge to integrate Puppet into your own operations workflow.
+This Puppet training course demonstrates the complete Puppet configuration management system, and how it can be used to build and scale reliable infrastructure for your own environments.
+As a continuous hands-on lab-intensive course, students will build a fully functional infrastructure using Puppet.
+By the end of this course, you will have a solid understanding and hands-on experience with Puppet, and the knowledge to integrate Puppet into your own operations workflow.

 - Upcoming Dates and Locations